-In this section of the pCloud review, we’ll go over the different aspects of this service point by point so that you can make an informed decision about pCloud.
+In this section of the pCloud review, we’ll go over the different aspects of this service so that you can make an informed decision about pCloud.

 Aside from the pay-to-access encryption, pCloud offers in-app audio and video streaming.
 Those alone make it worth considering as a powerful mobile option and alternative to Google cloud services like Google Play Music, for example.

 PCloud file sharing is fairly strong, but there are no means to customize permissions for files.
 If someone has access to a file, they can do whatever with it, including editing it.
 At least file versioning is a potential savior.
 It’s kind of unusual since sharing is such a big part of their system.
 A saving grace is integrations.
 The pCloud app integrates very well with social apps like Instagram and Facebook.

 They’ve got the power users in mind though with no file size limitations.
 The only limitation you have is your storage pool itself, which, admittedly, caps out pretty low for big data backups.
 A potential downside lies in their file versioning, which only stores 30 days worth of versions for free users and 180 for paid ones.

 A recent, awesome feature of pCloud is the Public Folder.
 Once you enable this feature in your pCloud account, you will be able to create Direct links to the files, photos or videos that you add to the Public Folder.
 Another cool functionality is that users can now set passwords and expiration dates to their pCloud download links.
 Detailed statistics for download links are also available.
 Another recently introduced functionality is the pCloud Save.
 This is a truly addictive feature because it allows users to save anything from the Internet directly to their pCloud accounts.

 - Great mobile app with streaming;

 - Great encryption, if you’re willing to pay;